ideamark/breadbot/README.md

 * Based on Python3
 * Support WeChat

+The aim is to dig out the value of tacit knowledge, see our [Homepage](https://ideamark.github.io)

 ## Have a try
 * Download WeChat on your phone
 * Login WeChat and scan the QR code